awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 ### Selecting the Headers on Which You Want CloudFront to Base Caching<a name="header-caching-web-selecting"></a>

-The headers that you can forward to the origin and that CloudFront bases caching on depend on whether you're using an Amazon S3 bucket or a custom origin\.
+The headers that you can forward to the origin and that CloudFront bases caching on depend on whether your origin is an Amazon S3 bucket or a custom origin\.
-+ **Amazon S3 – **You can configure CloudFront to forward and to cache your objects based based on a number of headers \(see a list of exceptions below\)\.
++ **Amazon S3 – **You can configure CloudFront to forward and to cache your objects based on a number of specific headers \(see a list of exceptions below\)\.
 However, we recommend that you avoid whitelisting headers with an Amazon S3 origin unless you need to implement cross\-origin resource sharing \(CORS\) or you want to personalize content by using Lambda@Edge in origin\-facing events\.
   + To configure CORS, you must forward headers that allow CloudFront to distribute content for websites that are enabled for cross\-origin resource sharing \(CORS\)\.
 For more information, see [Configuring CloudFront to Respect Cross\-Origin Resource Sharing \(CORS\) Settings](#header-caching-web-cors)\.
   + To personalize content by using headers that you forward to your Amazon S3 origin, you write and add Lambda@Edge functions and associate them with your CloudFront distribution to be triggered by an origin\-facing event\.
-We recommend that you avoid whitelisting headers that are not used for personalizing content because forwarding extra headers can reduce your cache\-hit ratio\.
 For more information about working with headers to personalize content, see [Personalize Content by Country or Device Type Headers \- Examples](lambda-examples.md#lambda-examples-redirecting-examples)\.

+    We recommend that you avoid whitelisting headers that you aren't using to personalize content because forwarding extra headers can reduce your cache hit ratio\.
+That is, CloudFront won’t be able to serve as many requests from edge caches, as a proportion of all requests\.
 + **Custom origin ** – You can configure CloudFront to cache based on the value of any request header except the following:
   + `Accept-Encoding`
   + `Connection`